-Michele Bond has partnered with NCEP (National College of Exercise Professionals) to bring a series of online and live workshops to study this intriguing living biological matrix.
+Michele has created a series of online and live workshops to study this intriguing living biological matrix.
 The latest workshop is a half-day fascia lecture and practical workshop for exercise professionals.

 If your health club, gym, or small studio is interested in a workshop for your staff, Michele will travel to your site.
 Please email for more information.

 Michele began her studies of the fascial system in 2011 and is a member of the Fascia Research Society.
 She simultaneously pursued a masters degree in Kinesiology while avidly reading books and journal articles and attending workshops.
 In 2013, she attended an unembalmed cadaver exploration of the fascial system with Tom Myers (Anatomy Trains book), created a fascial system exercise class for clients, and attended the 2015 Fascia Research conference.
 At this time, she secured the mentorship of two prominent researchers for her masters thesis - Dr. Carla Stecco and Dr. Peter Huijing.
 She performed original research in this field and it was accepted for a poster presentation at the Berlin Fascia Research Congress in 2018.
 This research has now been published - International Journal of Exercise Science 12(1): 825-838, 2019.
-Michele is the anatomy and fascia education director for the National College of Exercise Professionals (NCEP) and is now launching their fascia education curriculum.
-She is an adjunct lecturer and fascia research coordinator for the University of Texas, Odessa.
+Michele is an adjunct lecturer and the fascia research coordinator for the University of Texas, Odessa.
 She also has a full time exercise therapy business that she has run since 1999.